2E0PGS/blog/_posts/2020-06-04-mmdvm-modem.md

 console=tty1 root=PARTUUID=2fed7fee-02 rootfstype=ext4 elevator=deadline fsck.repair=yes rootwait quiet init=/usr/lib/raspi-config/init_resize.sh
 ```

 I noticed my friend Rob (2E0RPT) had a different looking PCB layout on his MMDVM HAT he bought from eBay.
-He confirmed his PI 3B cold booted just fine with the HAT on.
-So I wondered if this was a hardware problem with my PI or the HAT.
-Rob actually offered so send me his HAT to compare.
-After testing with his HAT the PI booted just fine however the PCB lacks version or author information.
+He confirmed his Pi 3B+ cold booted just fine with the HAT on.
+So I wondered if this was a hardware problem with my Pi or the HAT.
+Rob actually offered to send me his HAT to compare.
+After testing with his HAT the Pi booted just fine however the PCB lacks version or author information.
 Perhaps shop for one that looks the same, see the below image of the board I now recommend instead of the board I show above with two blue POTs:

 ![mmdvm-hs](/blog/assets/2020-06-04/mmdvm-hs.jpeg)